-This Braised White Asparagus is a delicious and easy springtime side dish.
+This White Asparagus Recipe features Braised Asparagus cooked in white wine, and fresh herbs.
+It’s a delicious and easy springtime side dish.

 What’s the deal with white asparagus, you ask?
 It’s grown underneath soil instead of above-ground, so it doesn’t have any chlorophyll to make it green.
 It also has a tougher skin, so it’s a good idea to peel it before cooking.
 Just use a vegetable peeler and go around the outside of each stalk.

 What about the taste?
 It doesn’t taste the same, but it also doesn’t taste extremely different.
 It’s got a lighter flavor, and raw it almost tasted a little bit like watercress.

 Quick Tip: Can’t find white asparagus?
 You can DEFINITELY use this recipe for green asparagus too!
 Check the recipe card for substitution notes.

 To make this Braised White Asparagus, sear your asparagus for a few minutes on both sides, and then simmer it in white wine and vinegar for another few minutes until it’s tender.

 Cook time will depend on how big your stalks are, and also older asparagus takes longer to cook than fresh.
 If your asparagus came from your garden or from a farmer’s market– reduce the cook time a little.